bypedroneres/Quiet-Journey/README.md

 * <b>Guided Meditation:</b> Users can click on the circle to start a guided meditation session.
 The website provides a curated script that guides users through a peaceful journey of self-reflection and relaxation.
 * <b>Text Animation:</b> As the guided meditation progresses, the text lines appear one by one, creating a sense of flow and progression.
 Each new line replaces the previous one, allowing users to focus on the current instruction.
 * <b>Minimalistic Interface:</b> The website follows a minimalistic approach, providing a distraction-free environment for meditation.
-By keeping the interface simple and uncluttered, users can immerse themselves in the practice without unnecessary distractions.
+By keeping the interface simple and uncluttered, users can immerse themselves in the practice without unnecessary distractions but you have to keep your eyes open.
 * <b>Responsive Design:</b> The website is designed to be responsive, ensuring a seamless user experience across different devices and screen sizes.

 <h4>✹ What I've Learned ✹</h4>